bedatadriven/renjin-website/README.md

 Usage
 -----

-In the `renjin-docs` folder do `jekyll build` to compile the site, which will end up in the `_site` folder.
+In the `renjin.org` folder do `jekyll build` to compile the site, which will end up in the `_site` folder.
 Then do `jekyll serve` (or `jekyll serve --watch` to regenerate the site on-the-fly) to serve the site at `localhost:4000`.